msyadid/ckad-training/README.md

 ## Introduction

-Material to support knowledge sharing on Certified Kubernetes Application Developer Training
+Material to support knowledge sharing on the Certified Kubernetes Application Developer certification.

 *End of Section*